RESEARCH STARTER

 With regard to fossil fuel consumption, the conservation ethic held by many conservatives leads them to oppose greenhouse gas control regimes on the grounds that such controls would result in the underutilization of affordable fossil fuels to the detriment of society.
 As explained above, this theme of maximizing sustainable utilization of natural resources differs significantly from modern environmentalism, which seeks to end the use of fossil fuels in favor of alternatives such as wind power or solar power and generally to minimize human consumption of natural resources.
 In general, fiscal conservatism leads conservatives to oppose measures that they believe carry costs that will exceed their benefits, and that might compromise the economic prosperity and competitiveness of the United States.

-Republican administrations such as that of US president George W. Bush furthered the reputation of conservatives as relatively unconcerned about climate change.
-For many this lack of concern evolved into stark opposition to climate science after the election of Democratic president Barack Obama and his administration's subsequent efforts to mitigate climate change.
+Republican administrations, such as that of US President George W. Bush, furthered the reputation of conservatives as relatively unconcerned about climate change.
+For many, this lack of concern evolved into stark opposition to climate science after the election of Democratic President Barack Obama and his administration's subsequent efforts to mitigate climate change.
 Republican leaders made a point of opposing Obama on all fronts, leading to a deeply entrenched conservative backlash against climate and clean energy policies.
-This was apparent in the 2016 election of Republican presidential candidate Donald Trump, who blatantly denied the reality of climate change, claiming that was an elaborate hoax started by the Chinese.
+This was apparent in the 2016 election of Republican presidential candidate Donald Trump, who blatantly denied the reality of climate change, claiming that it was an elaborate hoax started by the Chinese.

 President Trump was hostile to climate change legislation and other environmentalist policies from the beginning of his administration.
 As president-elect his transition committee announced planned to cut funding to NASA's climate change research and put that money into space exploration, and his proposed budget in spring 2017 would have defunded four NASA earth science missions geared at least in part toward studying climate change, in addition to cutting nearly one-third of the budget of the Environmental Protection Agency (EPA).
 Trump also announced in June 2017 that the United States would be pulling out of the Paris Agreement, an agreement of 195 countries to take action to mitigate global temperature change.
 In response, ten governors and more than two hundred mayors across the United States denounced the decision and vowed to uphold the agreement in their own jurisdictions.
 Trump also sought to overturn Obama-era regulations limiting greenhouse gas emissions from vehicles and power plants.